jasongrimes/grimesit-mm/_pages/services.md

 keeping them both running for as long as it's needed.
 This requires the architecture to be split somehow, to allow simultaneous work on both the old and new.
-The ["Strangler Fig" design pattern](https://martinfowler.com/bliki/StranglerFigApplication.html) is a useful way to think about this challenge.
+(The ["Strangler Fig" design pattern](https://martinfowler.com/bliki/StranglerFigApplication.html) can be a useful way to think about this challenge.)

 Code review and training keeps the legacy codebase gradually improving, along with the team that maintains it.
 Grimes IT provides code review as a service and customized training.